ztkxhh/multi-robot-planner/README.md

 # Multiple Nonholonomic Robots Motion Planning

 This repository contains the code for the paper:
-Collision-Free Motion Planning for Nonholonomic Multi-Robot Systems with Kinodynamic Constraints
+Spatial-Temporal Motion Planning for Multiple Nonholonomic Robots with Safety Constraints
 Authors: Tao Zhang, Yi Dong